Tailor: Generating and Perturbing Text with Semantic Controls: 's Controllable Generator

+After the header, we append the \textbf{context}, which consists of text to preserved and \emph{blanks} specifying where new text should be generated.
+Given such inputs, we train our generator to output text augmented with control codes and brackets, which together specify which generated spans correspond to which controls.
+For example, in Table~\ref{tab:example-prompts}B, ``[\tlabel{LOCATIVE}: In the operating room]'' represents the target span of control codes ``\theader{LOCATIVE}{sparse}{*}'' and is generated at the location of \emph{blank} \texttt{<id\_0>} right before the preserved \emph{context} ``the doctor.''

+We make three key design choices to allow \sysname to generate roles fluently even when the optimal ordering of roles is unknown (\eg when introducing a new argument).
+First, we explicitly separate signal about role placement (\eg blanks in the context) from the role's semantic controls (\eg control codes in the header) such that we can specify the target semantic attributes for a role without tying them to a specific target placement.
+Second, we order the control codes in the header in an input-independent way (see \sect{ssec:appendix-prompt-format}) to discourage the generator from learning to rely on their relative orders.
+Third, we insert extra empty blanks into the context (\eg \tblank{3} in Table~\ref{tab:example-prompts}B) such that the \sysname generator can generate spans in the blank locations that result in the most fluent text.

-With this flexibility in argument reordering comes the challenge of making strict controls on a single argument: even when we only want to change verb tense, the generator may reorder other arguments.
-To balance the tradeoff between generation flexibility and strict control, which facilitates minimal perturbations~\cite{ross2020explaining}, we further vary the number of arguments encoded in the header.
-As in Table~\ref{tab:example-prompts}C, our generator can take inputs that only mask a subset of arguments, such that \eg any changes on the \optag{LOCATIVE} constraint or the \optag{VERB} do not affect the agent and patient.
-More details about input formats are in \sect{ssec:appendix-prompt-format}.
+With this flexibility in argument ordering comes the challenge of making strict controls on a single argument: Even if we only want to change verb tense, the generator may reorder other arguments.
+To enable strict control over generations, which facilitates minimal perturbations~\cite{ross2020explaining}, we further vary the number of arguments encoded in the header.
+As in Table~\ref{tab:example-prompts}C, our generator can take inputs that only mask a subset of arguments, such that, \eg any changes on the \optag{LOCATIVE} argument or \optag{VERB} do not affect the agent and patient.